3 Analytic Geometry

 (b) Descartes and Fermat did not have a fixed perpendicular second axis!
 Their approach was

-equivalent to choosing a second axis at an angle which made the problem as simple as
+equivalent to choosing a second axis oriented to make the problem as simple as possible.

 3. Prove Lemma 3.2.